 Once that album is ready though, then it’s time to kick your music promotion online into another gear and here are 10 things that you can do to hopefully help you achieve some results.

 1. Create a landing page for your album on your website.

 You want it to be a nice and easy URL like www.yourdomain.com/albumname and the page should just focus on the album.
 Make it look slick and engaging and think about offering people a couple tracks for free in exchange for their email address.
 If you need help with this then feel free to contact us.

 2. Consistent branding on social media.

 Make sure all your social media channels are displaying the album cover for the forthcoming release.
-Don’t worry if people get sick of see the cover.
+Don’t worry if people get sick of seeing the cover.
 That’s the sign of good marketing.

-3. You do have a mailing list that you have been building right?
+3. Do you have a mailing list that you have been building?

 4. Online radio stations are waiting to get your music.